Tax Write-Off for Small Business: What Counts in 2026

 The tax treatment of meals shifted significantly in recent years.
 For 2025 and 2026, the One Big Beautiful Bill Act restored a 100% deduction for business meals purchased at restaurants.
 This includes takeout and delivery.
 Prior to this legislation, business meals had been limited to 50%.

 Important note for employers: Starting in 2026, meals provided to employees on business premises for the employer’s convenience (such as company cafeteria meals or catered working lunches) are no longer deductible under new Section 274(o) rules.
-This is a significant change that affects many businesses with on-site meal programs.
+This is a significant change for businesses with on-site meal programs.

 Equipment and Major Purchases (Section 179 and Bonus Depreciation)